imehy3u/loancontract-eth/README.md

-# Ethereum based smart contract P2P loan contract
+# Ethereum based smart contract P2P loan contract -- Working in progress

 Allow to create a decentralize finance platform to allow user to be both lender and borrower.
 It also have a secondary market to allow lender or borrower trade their existing loan.